matheusmorcinek/blackjack-test/blackjack-frontend/README.md

 React: Utilized for its component-based architecture.

-CSS: For styling and responsive design, ensuring a seamless experience across different devices and screen sizes.
+CSS: (React CSS Modules) For styling and responsive design, ensuring a seamless experience across different devices and screen sizes.

+Redux and Thunk: Redux for state management, enabling predictable state updates across the application.
+Thunk middleware is utilized to handle asynchronous logic within Redux actions, facilitating interactions with the backend API and managing side effects seamlessly.

 ## Installation